Copies and Editions

 JOHANN SEBASTIAN BACH, Fugue in C sharp minor from Das Wohtemperierte Clavier, Vol. 1 (1722).

 The subject probably is derived from F 9.01; in fact, the construction of the entire fugue appears to be inspired by Frescobaldi's Recercar primo; as demonstrated by Ladewig (1991).
-Many debts to the works of Frescobald in Die Kunst der Fuge and in Das Wohltemperierte Clavier have been noted by Vartolo (2008), including the cuckoo call from F 4.03 in Contrapunctus IV.
+Many apparent debts to the works of Frescobaldi in Clavierübung III, Die Kunst der Fuge (including the cuckoo call from F 4.03 in Contrapunctus IV), Das Musikalisches Opfer, and Das Wohltemperierte Clavier have been noted by Vartolo (2008) and by Williams (2012).

 ANTON REICHA, Fuga-fantasia, Thema: Girolamo Frescobaldi.
 Trente - six fugues pour le pianoforte, composés d'après une nouveau système (36 Fugues for the piano, composed according to a new system), Op.
 36, No.14, Vienna, 1805.